superhero/js.telnet/README.md

   // debug mode
   debug     : false,

+  // array of regex, output will be compared to all the regex, if match, exit -> emit error.. error     : [],

   // when the commands queue stack is depleted use this regex to find the end
   end       : /# ?$/,